RAVING-Informatics/LCL-long-read/README.md

 Long read analysis pipeline for the genetic compensation project

 ## Motivation
-Part of the genetic compensation project - create a pipeline for long read alignment, phasing, sorting at RYR1 and MYH7 loci fo allele specific deletion
+Part of the genetic compensation project - create a pipeline for long read alignment, phasing, sorting at RYR1 and MYH7 loci for allele specific deletion

 ## Usage
 Run on Nimbus1 in `screen` on filtered (PASS) ONT fastqs \